Publishers and Brexit

 On 23 June 2016 the UK voted to leave the European Union.
-Both the UK and the EU need to ratify the withdrawal agreement by 31 This move will have implications for all businesses, publishers included.
+The UK and the EU ratified the withdrawal agreement by 31 January 2020.
+This move will have implications for all businesses, publishers included.
 As well as changes to the free movement of people,